Taylor Swift wins top honor, announces new album at MTV VMAs

 Swift said on social media that her upcoming 10th studio album would be called "Midnights," which she says will involve "stories of 13 sleepless nights scattered throughout my life."
 Her upcoming album comes after she released "Folklore" and "Evermore."
 Both projects came out five months apart two years ago.
 "Folklore" won album of the year at the 2021 Grammy Awards.

-The pop star's reveal came at the end of her acceptance speech where she praised the other women in the category - which included Doja Cat and Olivia Rodrigo.
+The pop star's reveal came at the end of her acceptance speech where she praised the other women in the category, who included Doja Cat and Olivia Rodrigo.

 Swift spoke earlier about creating her first short film, giving thanks to several including actors Sadie Sink and Dylan O'Brien who starred in the project.